 A Wireless Starter Kit consists of one or more mainboards and radio boards that plug into the mainboard.
-Different radio boards are available, each featuring different Silicon Labs devices with different operating frequency bands.
+Different radio boards are available.
+Each featuring different Silicon Labs devices with different operating frequency bands.

 Since the mainboard is designed to work with all different radio boards, the actual pin mapping from a device pin to a mainboard feature is done on the radio board.
-This means that each radio board has its own pin mapping to the Wireless Starter Kit features, such as buttons, LEDs, the display, the EXP header and the breakout pads.
+This means that each radio board has its own pin mapping to the Wireless Starter Kit features such as buttons, LEDs, the display, the EXP header and the breakout pads.
 Because this pin mapping is different for every radio board, it is important that the correct document be consulted which shows the kit features in context of the radio board plugged in.

-This document explains how to use the Wireless Starter Kit when the WGM160P Wi-Fi Module Radio Board (BRD4321A) is combined with a Wireless STK Mainboard.
+This document explains how to use the Wireless Starter Kit when the EZR32HG 868 MHz 16 dBm Radio Board (BRD4546A) is combined with a Mainboard.
 The combination of these two boards is hereby referred to as a Wireless Starter Kit (Wireless STK).